simps1982/commodore-8bit/basic_data_poke.md

 Will print to screen all the BASIC code currently in memory.
 If you see a mistake on a line, simply replace it with a corrected version by typing a new line beginning with the same line number as the problematic line e.g 50.
 Next time you enter `LIST` you will see the amended version has replaced the old in memory.

-If you realise you forgot to enter a particular line, or need to insert any new line amongst the others, just pick an intermediate line number e.g. 35 if you need to insert a line in between lines 30 and 40.
+If you realise you forgot to enter a particular line, or need to **insert a new line** somewhere amongst the others, just pick an intermediate line number e.g. 35 if you need to insert a line in between lines 30 and 40.

+To **erase a line** simply enter the line number and hit ENTER.
+The next execution of the `LIST` command will show that the unwanted line has disappeared from memory.

-BASIC line numbers are arbitrary, and it is possible to avoid them altogether, but it is customary to use the ten times table for this reason: it leaves you scope to insert additional lines at any point later and facilitates easy correction of mistakes.
+BASIC line numbers are arbitrary, and it is sometimes possible to avoid them altogether, but it is customary to use the ten times table for this reason: it leaves you scope to insert additional lines at any point later and facilitates easy correction of mistakes.

+There are various other loose-knit conventions for line numbering: some programmers like to start their 'DATA' statements with a round key number like 100, 1 000 or 10 000 even if the previous line number was only 50 or 60 and then resume counting in tens henceforth.

 It is a general custom to list `DATA` statements at the end of a program unless you have a specific reason not to.
-In this example snippet the placement will make no noticeable difference, but in a much longer program with heavy use of `GOTO` or `GOSUB` and `RETURN`, there could be a very significant performance overhead to placing `DATA` statements elsewhere.
+In this example snippet the placement will make no noticeable difference, but in a much longer program with heavy use of `GOTO` or `GOSUB` and `RETURN`, there could be a significant performance overhead to placing `DATA` statements elsewhere.

 ### Test run your code
 ``` BASIC